sil123456/PID-RRT-Turtlebot3/README.md

 searching algorithm.
 The process can be executed repeatedly.
 <br />
 <br />
 One has the option to run this code in real-life or in a Gazebo simulation.
-Either way, it is accompanied by an RViz visualization.
+Either way, it is accompanied by the RViz visualization.

 ![image](https://github.com/sil123456/Zhao_Liyuan_ws/assets/100420930/880d6dfb-dd74-4cb2-8aaa-76d3b1bcd8b2)